-The PHN will continue to build on established relations with the WA Mental Health Commission and the WA Health Department to ensure that the services funded through the CPS activity complement the psychosocial support services available through the State Government as outlined in the Bilateral Agreement and to facilitate the establishment of appropriate information sharing and reporting protocols to support reporting on the effectiveness and impact of the CPS activity.
+The PHN will continue to build on established relations with the WA Mental Health Commission to ensure that the services funded through the CPS activity complement the psychosocial support services available through the state government as outlined in the Bilateral Agreement.

-The National Mental Health and Suicide Prevention Agreement outlines that States, and the Commonwealth will collaboratively undertake further analysis of psychosocial support outside of the NDIS.
-To ensure continuity of support the Commonwealth and the States will maintain investments in current psychosocial support programs outside the National Disability Insurance scheme while further analysis work is undertaken.
+As outlined in the National Mental Health and Suicide Prevention Agreement States and the Commonwealth have commenced further analysis of psychosocial supports outside of the NDIS.
+To ensure continuity of support the Commonwealth and the States will maintain investments in current psychosocial support programs outside the National Disability Insurance scheme while the further analysis work is undertaken.